-- "Pizza 73 Marks" means all trademarks that are registered or the subject of pending applications for registration under the Trade-marks Act (Canada) and other unregistered trademarks, trade dress, distinguishing guises, logos, slogans, brand names, domain names, commercial symbols and other indicia of origin used in connection with the Pizza 73 Business. - "Pizza 73 Restaurants" means any retail outlets dedicated to the sale of pizza and retail products currently or in the future, directly or indirectly, owned and operated by Pizza 73, a Unit Company, the Fund or the Company or their respective affiliates, licensees, partners, or subsidiaries in Canada and including any retail outlets directly or indirectly authorized to be operated by a Unit Company under a Unanimous Shareholder Agreement, provided, in any such case, that such retail outlet uses and displays in its operation any of the Pizza 73 Marks. - "Pizza 73 Rights" means all intellectual property rights, whether registered or not, including the Pizza 73 Marks and all goodwill associated therewith, all know-how and related technical knowledge and all other proprietary rights pertaining to or used in connection with the Pizza 73 business, including all copyrights, trade names, business names, trade secrets, confidential information, uniform standards, methods, systems and procedures for establishment, construction, design, operation or marketing of Pizza 73 Restaurants using certain types of equipment, supplies, ingredients, recipes, merchandising, advertising and business techniques, together with the rights to order phone numbers and order website domain names that are currently owned by Pizza 73 and used in connection with the operation of Pizza 73 Restaurants, and all copyrights in the operations manuals and similar manuals or documents for the Unit Companies, as amended from time to time, as well as all copyrights in all menus and advertising and promotional materials.
-For greater certainty, the Pizza 73 Rights do not include the hardware, software, operating technology or other intellectual property used in connection with Pizza 73's single number ordering system. - "Pizza 73 Royalty" means the royalty and other amounts payable by the Company under the Pizza 73 Licence and Royalty Agreement for the exclusive licence to use the Pizza 73 Rights in Canada for 99 years. - "Pizza 73 Royalty Pool" means, in any period, all Pizza 73 Restaurants for which Pizza 73 System Sales is to be determined for such period. - "Pizza 73 System Sales" means the gross sales of Pizza 73 Restaurants in respect of which the Pizza 73 Royalty is payable.
-The term "gross sales" means (i) the gross sales of all Pizza 73 Restaurants in Canada; and (ii) the gross sales reported to the Company by Pizza 73 Restaurants which are subject to a Unanimous Shareholder Agreement with the Company or its subsidiaries, without audit or other form of independent assurance, in the case of both (i) and (ii), excluding sales and goods and services tax or similar amounts levied by any governmental or administrative authority. - "Pizza Pizza GP" means Pizza Pizza GP Inc., a corporation incorporated under the laws of Canada. - "Pizza Pizza Licence and Royalty Agreement" means the licence and royalty agreement, as amended from time to time, entered into between the Partnership and the Company on the closing of the Fund's initial public offering pursuant to which the Partnership granted a 99 year licence of the Pizza Pizza Rights to the Company and the Company agreed to pay the Royalty for use of the Pizza Pizza trademarks and rights. - "Pizza Pizza Marks" means all trademarks that are registered or the subject of pending applications for registration under the Trade-marks Act (Canada) and other unregistered trade-marks used by the Company in connection with its Pizza Pizza restaurant business. - "Pizza Pizza Restaurants" refers to the pizza quick service restaurants operated by the Company and its franchisees or licensees in Canada, and also includes any Chicken Chicken restaurant included in the Royalty Pool.
+"Pizza 73 Restaurants" means any retail outlets dedicated to the sale of pizza and retail products currently or in the future, directly or indirectly, owned and operated by Pizza 73, a Unit Company, the Fund or the Company or their respective affiliates, licensees, partners, or subsidiaries in Canada and including any retail outlets directly or indirectly authorized to be operated by a Unit Company under a Unanimous Shareholder Agreement, provided, in any such case, that such retail outlet uses and displays in its operation any of the Pizza 73 Marks.

+"Pizza 73 Rights" means all intellectual property rights, whether registered or not, including the Pizza 73 Marks and all goodwill associated therewith, all know-how and related technical knowledge and all other proprietary rights pertaining to or used in connection with the Pizza 73 business, including all copyrights, trade names, business names, trade secrets, confidential information, uniform standards, methods, systems and procedures for establishment, construction, design, operation or marketing of Pizza 73 Restaurants using certain types of equipment, supplies, ingredients, recipes, merchandising, advertising and business techniques, together with the rights to order phone numbers and order website domain names that are currently owned by Pizza 73 and used in connection with the operation of Pizza 73 Restaurants, and all copyrights in the operations manuals and similar manuals or documents for the Unit Companies, as amended from time to time, as well as all copyrights in all menus and advertising and promotional materials.
+For greater certainty, the Pizza 73 Rights do not include the hardware, software, operating technology or other intellectual property used in connection with Pizza 73's single number ordering system.

+"Pizza 73 Royalty" means the royalty and other amounts payable by PPL under the Pizza 73 Licence and Royalty Agreement for the exclusive licence to use the Pizza 73 Rights in Canada for 99 years.

+"Pizza 73 Royalty Pool" means, in any period, all Pizza 73 Restaurants for which Pizza 73 System Sales is to be determined for such period.

+"Pizza 73 System Sales" means the gross sales of Pizza 73 Restaurants in respect of which the Pizza 73 Royalty is payable.
+The term "gross sales" means (i) the gross sales of all Pizza 73 Restaurants in Canada; and (ii) the gross sales reported to the Company by Pizza 73 Restaurants which are subject to a Unanimous Shareholder Agreement with the Company or its subsidiaries, without audit or other form of independent assurance, in the case of both (i) and (ii), excluding sales and goods and services tax or similar amounts levied by any governmental or administrative authority.

+"Pizza Pizza GP" means Pizza GP Inc., a corporation incorporated under the laws of Canada.

+"Pizza Pizza Licence and Royalty Agreement" means the licence and royalty agreement, as amended from time to time, entered into between the Partnership and PPL on the closing of the Fund's initial public offering pursuant to which the Partnership granted a 99 year licence of the Pizza Pizza Rights to PPL and PPL agreed to pay the Royalty for use of the Pizza Pizza trademarks and rights.

+"Pizza Pizza Marks" means all trademarks that are registered or the subject of pending applications for registration under the Trade-marks Act (Canada) and other unregistered trade-marks used by the Company in connection with its Pizza Pizza restaurant business.

+"Pizza Pizza Restaurants" refers to the pizza quick service restaurants operated by PPL and its franchisees or licensees in Canada, and also includes any Chicken Chicken restaurant included in the Royalty Pool.